Prepare for JEE Main with SpeedLabs

 JEE Main Official Website

 JEE Main will consist of three papers.
 Paper 1 will be for students who are planning to take B.Tech courses, whereas Paper 2A will be B. Arch programs and Paper 2B will be for B.Planning courses.
-NTA has introduced the new exam pattern for the upcoming 2021 exam.
-Meanwhile, the registration and application process for the February session started in December.
-This time JEE Main (Paper 1) will be conducted in four sessions namely February, March, April and May sessions.
-However, B. Arch and B. Planning papers (papers 2A and 2B) will be held only twice a year in the months of February and May 2021.
+NTA has introduced the new exam pattern since 2021.
+Meanwhile, the registration and application process for the February session will be starting on December.
+Since 2021, JEE Main (Paper 1) is conducted in four sessions namely February, March, April and May sessions.
+However, B. Arch and B. Planning papers (papers 2A and 2B) will be held only twice a year in the months of February and May 2022.
 Further details are provided below.

-Students appearing for class 12 board exams with Physics and Maths as their compulsory subjects are eligible to appear for JEE Main 2021.
-2019-20 pass-outs are also eligible to appear for this exam.
+Students appearing for class 12 board exams with Physics and Maths as their compulsory subjects are eligible to appear for JEE Main 2022.
+2020-21 pass outs are also eligible to appear for this exam.
 However, before applying for the exam candidates should fulfil the JEE Main eligibility criteria.
 Failing to do so will result in the rejection of the application.

 In JEE Main, the difficulty level of the exam lies between moderate to tough.
 If we look at the previous year papers and break them down subject-wise, the Chemistry section is usually the easiest while Physics is found to be on a moderate level.
 Mathematics can be considered to be the toughest.
 In comparison to JEE Advanced, most of the questions in JEE Main are straightforward and NCERT based.
 However, a few tricky questions are also present and they are designed to test each candidate’s understanding of the concepts as well as their analytical skills.
 Meanwhile, NTA has set up several practice centres to familiarise students with the JEE Main examination.